eemmuh/building-neural-network/README.md

 # building-neural-network

-Trying to build a simple neural network from scratch.
+Progress of trying to build a neural network from scratch.